hbctraining/main/jobs/job_analyst_mp.md

 ### Preferred Qualifications
 * Post-doctoral experience
-* Experience training researchers to perform NGS data analysis
+* Experience training researchers to perform HTS data analysis
-* Statistical knowledge
+* Biostatistics expertise
-* Knowledge of and experience with cancer datasets
-* Knowledge of and experience performing variant calling
+* Cancer research experience
-* Experience using Github for version control
+* Experience applying HTS to Cancer research
-* Interest in development of bioinformatic pipelines
+* Interest in development of bioinformatics pipelines
 * Experience interacting with clients and/or collaborators

-> *Position may be tailored to a more **senior research scientist** role if background and experience exceeds qualifications posted.*
+> *Position can be tailored to a more **senior position** depending on the background and experience of the applicant.*

 ## About us
 The [Harvard Chan Bioinformatics Core (HBC)](https://bioinformatics.sph.harvard.edu/) is a team of skilled and personable bioinformaticians.
 We are a central resource for bioinformatics research, services and training at Harvard and across the Boston biomedical community.
 We work closely with biomedical scientists to develop and execute innovative workflows to analyze, interpret, visualize and distribute scientific discoveries derived from the analysis of high-throughput data.